mridang/traefik-superheader/README.md

 The valid values are as follows:

-- `max-age=<seconds>; includeSubDomains`: Enforces HTTPS for the specified duration and includes all subdomains.
+- `on`: Enforces HTTPS for the specified duration and includes all subdomains.
+(Default)
 - `off`: Disables the setting of the header

 For more information,